-Filing a Complaint Against a Therapist: When, How, and Why to Do It (and When Not to Do It)
+Filing a Complaint Against a Therapist: Should I Do It or Not?

 In our article on how to check a therapist’s license, we explain some of the things that can get a therapist in trouble with a licensing board.
 But how do licensing boards find out that a therapist has done these things in the first place?
 Someone has to file a complaint first.